Welcome to our Oasis Academy Fir Vale remote learning webpage

 To match our unique context, we have designed a bespoke curriculum based on the National Curriculum.
 In school our curriculum has real life experiences, language development and social and emotional development at its heart.

-To ensure children continue to progress during school partial closures or isolation periods, our remote learning curriculum is focused on phonics and reading, English, Maths and personal and social development.
+To ensure children continue to progress during school partial closures, our remote learning curriculum is focused on phonics and reading, English, Maths and personal and social development.
 Physical activity is also a daily directed task.

 Our remote learning pedagogy

 Our approach to learning and teaching is rooted in the principles of metacognition and Rosenshine’s principles of instruction.

 We have adapted our teaching cycle for remote learning.
 Teachers are using the following strategies to support remote learning and teaching.
 These help ensure working memory is not overloaded and key concepts are presented clearly.